Great mid-liner offers excellent quality and comfort

 As standard you can expect a reversing camera, rain-sensing wipers, 16-inch alloy wheels, cruise control, heated windscreen wiper washers, a tyre pressure monitoring system and Collision Prevention Assist Plus.

-To find out more about this all-new model, read on for the full Parkers Mercedes-Benz C-Class Saloon review.
+Read on to find out more about the Mercedes-Benz C-Class Saloon

 What owners say about this car